 We recommend you make a dentist appointment twice a year to ensure optimal oral health, but patients that are more susceptible to gum disease or cavities should consider more frequent visits.

-Contact Arrowhead Creekside Dental in Glendale, Arizona at 623-979-0053 for more information on what to expect at your first checkup, or continue reading below!
+Contact Arrowhead Creekside Dental in Peoria, Arizona at 623-979-0053 for more information on what to expect at your first checkup, or continue reading below!

 Smile and Relax

 Let’s face it… few things are more tedious than the process of scheduling and attending an appointment, dental or otherwise.
 That’s why we promise to make you comfortable, treat you with the utmost respect, and help you get on with your day.
 We pride ourselves on being friendly, understanding people who know what you are going through, and we promise to support you every step of the way!